 Working capital represents a business’s day-to-day operating capital.
-The formula for working capital is:

 Working Capital = Current Assets - Current Liabilities

 Current assets include things like cash, short-term fixed income securities, inventory, and accounts receivable.
 Inventory consists of the items a business sells, or in the case of a restaurant or manufacturing business, raw materials used to make the final product.
-Accounts receivable is what customers owe the company for sales or services it has already delivered.
+Accounts receivable refers to what customers owe the company for sales or services it has already delivered.

 Current liabilities include accounts payable, accrued expenses, and short-term debt.
 Accounts payable are expenses the company currently owes to its suppliers or vendors.
 Accrued expenses represent things like employees’ salaries that have not yet been paid.

 Certain current assets are more liquid than others.
 Liquidity refers to how quickly an asset can be converted to cash without affecting its price.
-Obviously, cash is the most liquid asset.
+Cash is the most liquid asset.
 After that, short-term cash equivalents (such as money market accounts and short-term bonds) are the next most liquid.
 Current assets like inventory and accounts receivable are less liquid.
 While it may be easier than selling a piece of machinery or property, it still takes time to convert inventory into sales or collect on an invoice.
 Not having enough liquidity can be a problem if a company lacks enough cash to make payroll or pay vendors.